GregShiner/ocaml_borrow_checker/README.md

 ### Reference Validity
 The next rule is a bit more vague, "References must always be valid."
 In this language, this simply means that you cannot dereference a reference to a moved value.
 Practically, this is actually consistent with Rust's definition of reference scoping (a reference's scope ends after it is last used).
 But in our language, under the hood, a reference to a moved value *can* exist, however, it cannot be used, so it doesn't really matter, since this error will always be caught by the analyzer.
 > [!CAUTION]
-> At the time of writting, this check does not always work and will be fixed soon.
+> At the time of writing, this check does not always work and will be fixed soon.

 For example, the following code is invalid:
 ```lisp